New City College: Tower Hamlets

+Hackney (Hoxton)

 Its campus is in Falkirk Street in Hoxton, backing onto Hoxton Street.
 When the campus opened in 1996, it was Britain's largest capital further education building project.

 The college was originally named Hackney College when it was formed in 1974 by the amalgamation of Hackney and Stoke Newington College of Further Education with those sites of Poplar Technical College that had been established in Hackney.
 It was initially run by Inner London Education Authority (ILEA) and, following that, by Hackney Council, when it was renamed.
-For a few years it was known as The Community College Shoreditch, but later reverted to the name Hackney Community College (dating from the process known as "incorporation" in 1993 when it was formed from the merger of Hackney College, Hackney Sixth Form Centre and Hackney Adult Education Institute, as a result of the Further and Higher Education Act 1992.)
-In August 2016, Hackney Community College merged with Tower Hamlets to create a more responsive and financially robust larger organisation, named New City College.
+For a few years it was known as The Community College Shoreditch, but later reverted to the name Hackney Community College (dating from the process known as "incorporation" in 1993 when it was formed from the merger of Hackney College, Hackney Sixth Form Centre and Hackney Adult Education Institute, as a result of the Further and Higher Education Act 1992).
+In August 2016, Hackney Community College merged with Tower Hamlets to create a larger organisation, named New City College.

 It is home to the Tech City Apprenticeship, the London Technical Fashion Academy, the London City Hospitality Centre and its training restaurant, Open Kitchen.

 HCC's SPACe (Sport and Performing Arts Centre) was funded by Sport England as a centre of excellence in cricket and basketball.
-SPACe was home to London United Basketball and is still the base for the Hackney Community College Basketball Academy, as well as academies in other sports.
-SPACe was used as a training camp for basketball during the London 2012 Olympic and Paralympic Games.
+SPACe was home to London United Basketball.
+It is now branded New City Fitness and is still the base for the Hackney Community College Basketball Academy, as well as academies in other sports and is open to the public as a commercial gym.
+The impressive sports centre was used as a training camp for basketball during the London 2012 Olympic and Paralympic Games.

+Hackney (Clapton)

+In August 2024 BSix Sixth Form College in Clapton joined New City College as a new site.
+Before September 2002, this was one of the sites of the Hackney College.
+From 2002 to 2024 the site was operated as an independent sixth form college.

 Previous Hackney institutions

-'Hackney College' has also been widely used (by Pevsner and others) to refer specifically to Brooke House, until September 2002 one of the Community College's sites.
-This has now become BSix Sixth Form College.

 The modern version of the term should also be distinguished from previous Hackney Colleges: